 Alabama Power and its state and local partners operate and maintain dozens of boat ramps and bank fishing access sites along the shoreline.
 The company also maintains thousands of acres of natural and undeveloped land along the lakes for use by hikers, bird-watchers and primitive campers.

-We continue to monitor the spread of coronavirus (COVID-19).
-Our focus is and will always be safety first.
-To maintain the well-being and health of our customers, employees ...
+As more Alabamians start to venture out, we continue to monitor the spread of coronavirus (COVID-19) and follow the latest guidelines.
+Our focus is and will always be safety ...